Which of the following is a major difference between prokaryotic ... | Channels for Pearson+

 Multiple Choice

-Which of the following is a major difference between prokaryotic and eukaryotic cells?
+Which of the following is a major difference between prokaryotic cells and eukaryotic cells?

 A